VUnit/vunit/user_guide.md

                         variables and signals
   --new-vsim            Do not re-use the same vsim process for running
                         different test cases (slower)

+ghdl:
+  GHDL specific flags

+  --gtkwave {vcd,ghw}   Save .vcd or .ghw and open in gtkwave --gtkwave-args GTKWAVE_ARGS
+                        Arguments to pass to gtkwave
 ```

 ## VHDL Test Benches